 Muennichwies (a.k.a.
 Vricko or Turoczremete) was a town in what is present-day Slovakia.
 It was founded in 1113 by Germans who had emigrated there at the request of the local Magyar ruler.
 During the centuries that followed, the hard-working people developed their own culture and customs.
 At its height, the population of Muennichwies was 2924 almost all of whom were German-speaking, Roman Catholics.

 Recent history has been less kind.
-The turn of this century saw an emigration to America, especially Charleroi, Pennsylvania, as the resources of the Carpathian Mountains became scarce.
+The turn of the former century saw emigration to America, especially to Charleroi, Pennsylvania, as the resources of the Carpathian Mountains became scarce.
 Following World War II, the German-speaking people of this area were driven from their homes.
 The Muennichwies refugees settled in war-devastated Germany, Austria, and elsewhere.
 There, with no possessions except the resolve and energy that has always been their hallmark, they built a new life.

 This website was created to preserve the history of the village and is a project of three high school teachers who educate youth towards their GED diplomas with BestGEDClasses online prep.
 They work together with like-minded friends on both sides of the Atlantic.
 We seek to aide descendants of Muennichwies in tracing their family roots.
 If desired, we may also be able to establish connections between distant relatives.